 Well, let's act like we are.

-Let's let's let's let's be that.
+Let's be that.

 So I am that.

-But I, you know, those are those are two little nitpicks.
+But those are two little nitpicks.

 But everybody that's read it says it's pretty good.

-Uh because the the the guy has shown that you can do a quality piece, he was nice to you.
+And Brent Bozell said, you really ought to really hype it because the guy has shown that you can do a quality piece.

 He was respectful of you, which is all true.

-So the name of the book, I'm I'm sorry, I thought I gave it in the first hour, but they're telling me that I didn't.
+So the name of the book, I'm sorry, I thought I gave it in the first hour, but they're telling me that I didn't.

-Uh anybody that's listening to this program for 20, 21 years knows that that's stupid.
+Anybody that's listening to this program for 20, 21 years knows that that's stupid.

-And Chaffetz, I think captures that notion in the book, too.
+And Chaffetz, I think, captures that notion in the book, too.

-You know, just read a page here, flip to another chapter, read a page there.
+You know, just read a page here, flip to another chapter, read a page there, just try to get a flavor for it.

 What?